 - The assessment of a 240-unit garden apartment complex was reduced by 12% from $19,230,700 to $16,800,000.

 On occasion, the difference between the property owner’s estimate of market value and that of the town cannot be reconciled.
 In those cases, formal appraisals are exchanged and the parties prepare for trial.
-The firm has garnered substantial assessment reductions and tax refunds when representing property owners in a number of recent tax court trials.
+Over the years, the firm has garnered substantial assessment reductions and tax refunds when representing property owners in trials before County Tax Boards and the Tax Court.

 If you are interested in exploring your individual property tax appeal circumstances and pursuing a tax appeal, Greenbaum, Rowe, Smith & Davis LLP can assist.
 Drawing upon our extensive experience in all aspects of real property valuation, we can undertake the initial baseline analysis and evaluation to determine the viability of pursuing an appeal on your behalf.
 If you decide to appeal, we will prepare, file and prosecute the appeal, while constantly seeking to obtain a reduced assessment in a cost-effective manner.

-For additional information concerning the property tax appeal process in New Jersey, or to schedule a consultation, please contact the authors of this Alert Thomas J. Denitzio, Jr., Co-Chair of the Real Estate Department or John J. Reilly a partner in the Litigation Department and Chair of the Condemnation & Eminent Domain Practice Group.
+For additional information concerning the property tax appeal process in New Jersey, or to schedule a consultation, please contact the authors of this Alert: Thomas J. Denitzio, Jr. and John J. Reilly.